ethicalabs-ai/BlossomTuneLLM-MLX/README.md

 ### Scenario 1: Running a Simulation on a Single Machine

 This is the quickest way to test the entire federated learning pipeline.
 It starts a server and simulates multiple clients on your local machine.
-However, due to the limited amount of memory available for the training, this works only with Small LMs (135M, 270M).
+However, due to the limited amount of memory available for the simulation, this works only with Small LMs (135M).

 #### Start the Simulation